voyageeyewear/goeye/BUILD_120_CACHING_TROUBLESHOOTING.md

 If you don't have ADB access:

 1. **On Your Phone:**
-   - Go to Settings → Apps → Eyejack
+   - Go to Settings → Apps → Goeye
    - Tap "Uninstall"
    - **Restart your phone** ← IMPORTANT!

 2. **Transfer APK:**
-   - Copy `Eyejack-v12.0.0-Build120-NUCLEAR-FRESH.apk` to your phone
+   - Copy `Goeye-v12.0.0-Build120-NUCLEAR-FRESH.apk` to your phone
    - Use Google Drive, WhatsApp, or USB

 3. **Install:**